emqx/emqx-docs/en_US/development/javascript.md

 </script>
 ```

-In the environment where Node.js is installed, you can use MQTT.js global ly in the form of a command line of `npm i mqtt -g` command.
+In the environment where Node.js is installed, you can use MQTT.js globally in the form of a command line of `npm i mqtt -g` command.

 ```bash
 npm i mqtt -g